Stability and lifetime of antiferromagnetic skyrmions

-The lifetime of AFM skyrmions, $\tau(T)$, is calculated using harmonic transition state theory for magnetic systems~\cite{Bessarab2012}.
-Similar stochastic approaches are employed in various branches of condensed matter physics for the evaluation of decay rate of a metastable state~\cite{Tretiakov2003,Tretiakov2005}.
-The theory predicts an Arrhenius expression for the lifetime as a function of temperature $T$, \be \tau(T)=\frac{1}{\nu(T)}\,e^{\Delta/k_{\text{B}}T}. \e Here the activation energy $\Delta$ is given by the energy difference between the skyrmion-state local minimum and relevant saddle point located on the minimum energy path connecting the skyrmion configuration with the uniform AFM phase.
-The attempt frequency $\nu(T)$ is defined by the curvature of the energy surface at the saddle point and at the skyrmion-state minimum.
-It acquires power-law temperature dependence due to zero-energy modes corresponding to free translational motion of the skyrmion structure~\cite{Braun1994,Bessarab2017}.
-The identification of minimum energy paths and corresponding saddle points on the energy surface, an essential part of the stability analysis within the harmonic transition state theory, is carried out using the geodesic nudged elastic band method~\cite{Bessarab2015}.
+The lifetime of AFM skyrmions, $\tau$, is calculated using the harmonic transition state theory for magnetic systems~\cite{Bessarab2012}.
+Similar approaches are employed in various branches of condensed matter physics for the evaluation of the decay rate of a metastable state~\cite{Tretiakov2003,Tretiakov2005}.
+The theory predicts an Arrhenius expression for the lifetime as a function of temperature $T$, \be \tau(T)=\tau^\prime\,e^{\Delta/k_{\text{B}}T}. \e Here the activation energy $\Delta$ is given by the energy difference between the skyrmion-state local minimum and relevant saddle point located on the minimum energy path connecting the skyrmion configuration with the uniform AFM phase.
+The preexponential factor $\tau^\prime$ is defined by the curvature of the energy surface at the saddle point and at the skyrmion-state minimum.
+It could acquire a power-law temperature dependence due to soft modes corresponding to the translational motion of the skyrmion structure~\cite{Braun1994,Bessarab2018,suppl}.
+The identification of minimum energy paths and the corresponding saddle points on the energy surface is carried out using the geodesic nudged elastic band (GNEB) method~\cite{Bessarab2015}.
+GNEB calculations have previously been used to identify mechanisms and energy barriers for the skyrmion annihilation in FM materials~\cite{rohart2016,bessarab2017,Lobanov2016,Stosic2017,cortes2017,Uzdin2018}.
+Here, we only consider the minimum energy paths that correspond to the radial collapse of the AFM skyrmion.